vesoft-inc/nebula-studio/deployment/helm/README.md

-# Nebula Graph Studio Helm Chart
+# NebulaGraph Studio Helm Chart

 ## Introduction
-This chart bootstraps Nebula Graph Studio deployment on a Kubernetes cluster using the Helm.
+This chart bootstraps NebulaGraph Studio deployment on a Kubernetes cluster using the Helm.

 ## Prerequisites